 ~1 c. finely chopped very crispy bacon – save the fat to cook the leeks in

-~2 leeks, cleaned and finely chopped AND 2+ cloves of garlic, minced
+~2 small leeks, cleaned and finely chopped AND 2+ cloves of garlic, minced

 ~2 c. chopped tomatoes